 Programs

 As an integral part of the U of S, the Drama Department began offering degree studies in 1946.
-We currently have:
+The School for the Arts (Drama) currently offers the following programs:

 Bachelor of Arts Programs